Last updated: 15th February, 2022

 Why use Automated Messages?

 Automated Messages are a great tool for building loyalty by nurturing your contacts and customers all the way through the funnel from the initial acquisition phase.
-To make things easier for you, we have created these Templates to help with each stage of the funnel.
+To make things easier for you, we have created these Playbooks to help with each stage of the funnel.

 Key Engage Concepts

 Automated Messages are powered by Smart Groups in Contacts.
 They can be triggered when a contact enters a Smart Group or exists a Smart Group.

 Smart Group Triggers

 In Contacts you can group users based on their online activity and user properties (attributes), such as location, or company name etc. Create a group by saving any combination of filters, such as 'Last seen online 2 weeks ago' AND 'Company name is GoSquared'.
 They're Smart because they update in real time.

 These real time updates can be used to trigger Automated Messages.
 Send a message when a user...